synthetic-corpus/feywild-time/README.md

 https://www.youtube.com/watch?v=OoW2CDgztKY

 ## API and Scope
 This project contains two CRUD APIs that work in parrallel.
-The first is to keep track of the Calendar of Harptos, the second is to keep track of the various locations in the Feywild, each one will have its own "Calendar.".
-Eventually this project will have a front end, which will advanced time across all calendar with one click.
+The first is to keep track of the Calendar of Harptos, the second is to keep track of the various locations in the Feywild, each one will have its own "Calendar."
+Eventually this project will have a front end, which will advanced time across all calendars with one click.
 It will also calculate how many additional days will pass on the Harptos Calendar, depending on where players are in the Feywild.

-What this project does not have is a completed front end.
+What this project does *not* have is a completed front end.
 The current front end exists primarily to allow testers to log on, get a JSON token, and use it for testing of the API via postman.

 Testers will also be able to check the optional ability to upload photos to FeyWild Calendars.